Meigyoku-Thmn/ThMouseX/README.md

 https://github.com/Meigyoku-Thmn/ThMouseX/releases

 ### How to compile?
-This project can be compiled via Visual Studio, or just Visual Studio Build Tools:
+This project can be compiled via Visual Studio (I use Visual Studio 2022), or just Visual Studio Build Tools:
 * [Visual Studio](https://visualstudio.microsoft.com/), select "Desktop development with C++" during installation.
 * [Visual Studio Build Tools](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=BuildTools), select "Visual C++ build tools" during installation.

+Also you need .NET Framework 4.8 SDK, it should be selectable in one of the aboves.

+You also need to setup [vcpkg](https://vcpkg.io/en/getting-started.html) and put vcpkg folder path into the PATH of environment variables.

-Remember to compile for 32-bit, toolset v143, and make sure these files and folder are in the same folder:
+Remember to compile for 32-bit, toolset v143, .NET Framework 4.8, and make sure these files and folder are in the same folder:
 * ConfigScripts
 * 0Harmony.dll
 * Common.dll